-With the suggested receiver set for FAST, one could expect to make such a 2-D map with a a bit of depth (5 to 10 pixels) to a sensitivity or SNR of 1 to 2 with about two weeks of scanning and serious effort at data processing and analysis to remove the foreground contamination.
+With the suggested receiver set for FAST, we expect to make such a 2D map with a colour depth of 1 bit (5 to 10 pixels), to a sensitivity or signal-to-noise ratio of 1 to 2 with about two weeks of scanning and serious effort at data processing and analysis to remove the foreground contamination.
 Such a map would provide a strong proof of concept and produce science results on the BAO scale and larger.

-The map would be larger than shown here, extending to 90$^\circ$ in angle and for $0.5 < z < 2.5$.
-But the ultimate map would depend upon how stable the system is and if data can be taken during daylight hours as well as at night.
+The map would be larger than the one shown in \citet{Peterson:2009}, extending to 90$\degr$ in angle and for $0.5 < z < 2.5$.
+The ultimate map would depend upon how stable the system is, however, and if data can be taken during daylight hours as well as at night.

-Even with this simple but deep Survey 1, there are significant scientific results.

-FAST1 could measure both the large scale perturbation spectrum and the BAO peaks fairly accurately over an extended redshift range.
-E.g., See Figures 5 and 6.
+We refer to this survey as survey 1.
+Even with this simple but deep survey, there are significant scientific results.
+It could measure both the large-scale perturbation spectrum and the BAO peaks fairly accurately over an extended redshift range.